Essential Gear at a Glance

 Clothing & Sun Protection

-International cold water destinations demand sophisticated layering systems that manage dramatic temperature fluctuations whilst providing complete weather protection.
-Base layers constructed from merino wool provide superior warmth whilst actively managing moisture through perspiration and temperature changes that span 20 degrees between dawn and midday.
-Icebreaker's 200-weight merino base layers offer ideal insulation without excessive bulk that restricts casting movements.
-Mid-layers utilising fleece or synthetic insulation trap warmth during frigid mornings whilst remaining breathable during active fishing periods.
+International cold water destinations demand sophisticated layering systems managing dramatic temperature fluctuations whilst providing complete weather protection.
+Base layers constructed from merino wool provide superior warmth whilst actively managing moisture.
+Icebreaker's 200-weight merino base layers offer ideal insulation without excessive bulk restricting casting movements.
+Mid-layers utilising fleece or synthetic insulation trap warmth during frigid mornings whilst remaining breathable during active periods.
 Outer shell layers must provide complete wind and waterproof protection without compromising breathability.
-Despite consistently cold conditions, intense UV radiation at high latitudes and elevated altitudes requires comprehensive sun protection identical to tropical environments.
+Despite cold conditions, intense UV radiation at high latitudes and elevated altitudes requires comprehensive sun protection.

 Headwear serves dual purposes: thermal insulation and sun protection.
 Wide-brimmed hats shield faces during sunny periods whilst beanies provide warmth during cold starts.
-Polarised sunglasses with amber or copper lenses prove optimal for variable light conditions.
+Polarised sunglasses with amber or copper lenses prove optimal for variable light.

 - Merino wool base layers (200-weight minimum for top and bottom)